-The financial performance component of the STI Plan comprises 70% of the plan.
+The financial and inventory performance component of the STI Plan comprises 70% of the plan.
 The Committee sets a floor (minimum), target, and ceiling (maximum) for each financial metric, which correspond to a 50%, 100%, and 200% score, respectively.
 The metrics for non-GAAP gross margin and non-GAAP operating margin scale with general linearity with the actual revenue achieved by the Company for a particular year relative to the baseline established by the Committee at the beginning of such year.
 For example, the target metric for non-GAAP gross margin will increase as our consolidated revenue increases over the STI Plan baseline established by the Committee.
 The financial component metrics are set by the Committee during the first quarter of the applicable fiscal year.

-The following are the three financial performance metrics, which are based on consolidated, company-wide results:
+The following are the four financial performance metrics, which are based on consolidated, company-wide results:

-- 30% Revenue Growth: As a constituent of the wafer fabrication equipment ("WFE") industry, this metric is based on our consolidated revenue growth relative to WFE industry growth.
-For 2022, the Board concluded that, based on various industry and market data, the WFE industry grew 7.3% in 2022.
-The floor, target, and ceiling metrics, corresponding to a 50%, 100%, and 200% score, respectively, are: - Floor (50% score): Consolidated year-over-year revenue growth equal to WFE industry growth. - Target (100% score): Consolidated year-over-year revenue growth at least 8 percentage points higher than WFE industry growth. - Ceiling (200% score): Consolidated year-over-year revenue growth at least 15 percentage points higher than WFE industry growth. - 20% Non-GAAP Gross Margin: Calculated in accordance with our quarterly and annual, publicly disclosed Non-GAAP gross margin filed with the SEC on Form 8-K. See Appendix A Non-GAAP Reconciliations. - 20% Non-GAAP Operating Margin: Calculated in accordance with our quarterly and annual, publicly disclosed Non-GAAP operating margin filed with the SEC on Form 8-K. See Appendix A Non-GAAP Reconciliations.
+- 20% Revenue Growth: As a constituent of the wafer fabrication equipment ("WFE") industry, this metric is based on our consolidated revenue growth relative to WFE industry growth.
+For 2023, the Board concluded that, based on various industry and market data, the WFE industry contracted 20.6% in 2023.
+The floor, target, and ceiling metrics, corresponding to a 50%, 100%, and 200% score, respectively, are: - Floor (50% score): Consolidated year-over-year revenue growth equal to WFE industry growth. - Target (100% score): Consolidated year-over-year revenue growth at least 2 percentage points higher than WFE industry growth. - Ceiling (200% score): Consolidated year-over-year revenue growth at least 10 percentage points higher than WFE industry growth. - 20% Non-GAAP Gross Margin: Calculated in accordance with our quarterly and annual, publicly disclosed Non-GAAP gross margin filed with the SEC on Form 8-K. See Appendix A -Non-GAAP Reconciliations. - 20% Non-GAAP Operating Margin: Calculated in accordance with our quarterly and annual, publicly disclosed Non-GAAP operating margin filed with the SEC on Form 8-K. See Appendix A Non-GAAP Reconciliations. - 10% Inventory Turnover: Calculated as annual non-GAAP cost of goods sold divided by ending inventory.

-The following table presents (i) the relative weight of each financial performance metric, (ii) the floor, target, and ceiling for each financial performance metric, (iii) the actual consolidated result achieved for each metric, and (iv) the corresponding score for each metric, as well as the total, weighted-average score for the financial performance component as a whole.
-Note that, as described above, the floor, target, and ceiling shown below for Non-GAAP Gross Margin and Non-GAAP Operating Margin reflect scaling based our actual consolidated revenue achievement of \$1.3 billion for 2022.
+The following table presents (i) the relative weight of each financial and inventory performance metric, (ii) the floor, target, and ceiling for each financial performance metric, (iii) the actual consolidated result achieved for each metric, and (iv) the corresponding score for each metric, as well as the total, weighted-average score for the financial and inventory performance component as a whole.
+Note that, as described above, the floor, target, and ceiling shown below for Non-GAAP Gross Margin, Non-GAAP Operating Margin, and inventory turnover ratio reflect scaling based on our actual consolidated revenue achievement of \$811 million for 2023.